mdcourse/mdcourse.github.io/docs/source/chapters/chapter2.rst

 Calculate cross coefficients
 ----------------------------

-Let us calculate all cross coefficients that can be used to calculate the interactions between atom :math:`i` and atom :math:`j`.
+Let us calculate all cross coefficients that are required to calculate the interactions between atom :math:`i` and atom :math:`j`.
 From the example described previously,
 where: